Yannoux2000/Le_Baguette/README.md

-# Le Baguette (Par of the Boulangerie Bot Family) :
+# Le Baguette (Part of the Boulangerie Bot Family) :

 Welcome to Le Baguette's Repo, one of the few bots in the RLBot Community, that represente his origin country (Kinda).
 This bot is part of the bot family : Le Boulangerie, twin of [Le Croissant](https://github.com/inXS212/Le_Croissant).
 Le Baguette is **MACHINE LEARNING** meaning it is using algorithms that are intended to provoque emergent behaviours on purpose.

 _I do not take responsibilities on any revolution/genocide of the human race, provoked by the mis-usage of theses algorithm.
 They are presented in this repo, in educative and personal intentions._

-# Instalation and use :
+# Installation and use :

 To install and run Le Baguette, you will need :